 It is crucial that you understand that Medicare eligibility can change over time.
-Just because you meet Medicare benefits eligibility one year does not necessarily mean that you will meet it the next.
-For example, those who younger than the minimum age requirement have different qualifications and could lose Medicare benefits if those qualifications are no longer met, such as after a recovery from an illness or disability.
-However, if you qualify for Medicare based on age, then you will not lose your eligibility.
+Just because you meet Medicare benefits eligibility one year does not necessarily mean that you will be eligible the next year.
+For example, those who are younger than the minimum age requirement have different qualifications and could lose Medicare benefits if those qualifications are no longer met, such as after a recovery from an illness or disability.
+However, if you qualify for Medicare based on age, then you likely will not lose your eligibility.

 HOW INCOME AFFECTS YOUR ABILITY TO QUALIFY FOR MEDICARE